gilkeidar/ByteFrost/README.md

 Assembler program that converts Assembly code to ByteFrost machine language.

 ## Documentation
 Documentation for the ByteFrost computer.
-Includes hardware documentation (i.e. schematics) and software documentation (instruction set specifications, control signal lists, each instruction's micro-code and structure, and assembly syntax)
+Includes hardware documentation (i.e. schematics) and software documentation (instruction set specifications, control signal lists, each instruction's micro-code and structure, and assembly syntax).
+For more documentation, see the [wiki](https://github.com/gilkeidar/ByteFrost/wiki)

 ## Programs
 Programs written in ByteFrost assembly that can be compiled using the assembler and run on the ByteFrost computer.